crscottau/openshift-stuff/manual/OADP/acs/README.md

 ## Backup

-Restore requires a backup of the Central DB taken either
+Restore requires a backup of the Central DB taken either:

 - from the CLI using roxctl
 - downloaded from a GUI initiated backup to S3